indusrad/cute/README.md

    the retained render tree.
 This allows for appropriate padding around the terminal while still keeping scrollback from looking cut off.
  * User customizable keyboard shortcuts.
+ * "Single application mode" allows you to run an application in a prompt instance but just for that command.
+Useful when integrating with .desktop files containing Terminal=true.

 ## Distribution Notes